veda-consulting-company/uk.co.vedaconsulting.mosaico/README.md

 Open issues on [github](https://github.com/veda-consulting/uk.co.vedaconsulting.mosaico/issues) with:
 - screenshot of failure with any possible errors in firebug or js console
 - any related logs or backtrace from civicrm
-- tell us what version of CiviCRM or CMS you using.
+- tell us what version of CiviCRM and extension, you using.
 - tell us the browser you are using (name and version) and test at least a second browser to tell us if this happen in both or only one (tell us the details about the second browser too).

 ### Known issues